 SALEM’S DESIGN: ETHIOPIA

-Salem’s Designs create beautiful quality products using traditional techniques learnt over generations of craftspeople.
-Beginning in 2016 Salem has built up a studio which includes cotton weaving, embroidery, basketry, leatherware and jewellery making.
+Salem’s Designs creates beautiful quality products using traditional techniques learned by generations of craftspeople.
+Beginning in 2016 Salem has built up a studio that includes cotton weaving, embroidery, basketry, leatherware, and jewellery making.

 They create products from the highest quality materials.
 Ethiopian cotton is an industry that has existed in Ethiopia for centuries.

-Potier de Tamrgroute, craft their distinctive green pottery in the village of Tamegroute in the south of Morroco.
+Abdel and his community, craft their distinctive green pottery in the village of Tamegroute in the south of Morroco.
 The green and yellow pottery are unique to Tamegroute, the formula of this pottery is a closely guarded secret.
-Designed and made in the village, the green and yellow finishes are formed using an ancient process which remains unchanged.
+Designed and made in the village, the green and yellow finishes are formed using an ancient process that remains unchanged.

 Each piece is unique with its own marks and textures which are created during the firing process.
 The three marks which appear on each piece of pottery are an example of this.

 CHABI CHIC: MOROCCO

-Chabi Chic is a Moroccan lifestyle brand based in Marrakech.
+Chabi Chic is a Moroccan lifestyle brand based in Marrakech created by Parisians, Vanessa Di Mino, and Nadia Noël.
 I came across their Medina store underneath Nomad restaurant and was immediately taken with their beautiful products.

 Based in Marrakech, they work with local artisans and craftspeople in and around Marrakech who use age-old techniques to create modern and chic products.
 Each product is handmade using fine materials and high-quality finishes.

 SWAZI BASKETS: SWAZILAND

-Swazi Baskets who create beautifully soft but strong handmade basketware from Swaziland.
+Swazi Baskets create beautifully soft but strong handmade basketware from Swaziland.
 The baskets are woven using Lutindzi grass.
-The grass is picked from the ‘eTjebovu’ & ‘Mantenga’ areas on the slopes of the mountains in Swaziland, dried out and then made into ropes which is then coiled, weaved and/or sewn or finger-knitted to create their baskets.
+The grass is picked from the ‘eTjebovu’ & ‘Mantenga’ areas on the slopes of the mountains in Swaziland, dried out, and then made into ropes which are then coiled, weaved, and/or sewn or finger-knitted to create their baskets.

-Swazi Basket is a family business, run by Nelton Mavinbela and his family.
+Swazi Baskets is a family business, run by Nelton Mavinbela and his family.
 Nelton is from Swaziland and continuously travels between Cape Town and Swaziland to support his business.

 SOUFIANE ZARIB: MOROCCO